 |DEX Aggregators||Compile data from numerous DEXs to increase options and liquidity for traders|

 On-Chain Order Books

-For some decentralized exchanges, everything is processed on chain including modifying and canceling orders.
-Philosophically, this is the most decentralized and transparent process because it circumvents trusting a third party to handle any orders at any time.
+For some decentralized exchanges, transactions are processed on-chain, including modifying and canceling orders.
+Philosophically, this is the most decentralized and transparent process, because it circumvents the need to trust a third party to handle any orders at any time.
 However, this approach is not very practical in execution.

 By placing all stages of an order onto the blockchain, DEXs go through a time-consuming process of asking every node on the network to permanently store the order via miners, as well as pay a fee.

 Some criticize the decentralized crypto exchange model because its slow transaction times allow for front-running, which is when an investor watches the price of an asset closely, waiting at the last minute to buy or sell right before they anticipate the price rising or falling.
 (Note that this type of “front-running” is different from stock front-running, where an investor purchases a security based on insider information, such as a future event that will impact stock price.)